 Find upcoming events and training opportunities (including distance learning) on the Events Calendar.
-Browse the JISP webinar archive in the Virtual Library.

 News and Information from the Field

-The JISP Beacon for Justice newsletter has been replaced with a shared blog and Twitter feed (located on the homepage) where we can share information of interest to the CJIS community, such as national standards implementation, state and local information sharing success stories, employment opportunities, and upcoming events and training opportunities.
+Please visit our discussion forum to share information of interest to the CJIS community, such as national standards implementation, state and local information sharing success stories, employment opportunities, and upcoming events and training opportunities.

 Become a JISP Member